Looks Like a Home — Works Like a Business

 What the Property Actually Is

 The current owners have invested significantly in building a functioning hospitality operation without compromising the residential integrity.
-They live here.
-They also run a business here.

 The infrastructure includes: